Our courses

 Fridays from 11:15 AM – 2:00 PM*

-If you have a background in computer and data science, statistics, computer engineering, or journalism-related disciplines, XC410 A1 will match you with computational journalism projects provided by external media partners (like the Boston Globe, CBS Boston, GHB, USA Today, and more).
+If you have a background in computer and data science, statistics, computer engineering, or journalism-related disciplines, XC473 A1 (formerly XC410 A1) will match you with computational journalism projects provided by external media partners (like the Boston Globe, CBS Boston, GHB, USA Today, and more).
 You will work on computational investigations focused on issues of justice and accountability, and be guided by veteran faculty practitioners in journalism and computer and data science.
-An application for registration to this course is required.
+An application is required to register for this course.

 Learn more